Profile information

 Cultural exchange and learning opportunities

-As we are a bi-lingual, bi-cultural family you will be welcomed into our international family.
+We are a bilingual family and you will be warmly welcomed into our brood.
 You will have the opportunity to practise your French or English - or enjoy comfort in communicating in either.
-Thomas and the kids are all fully bilingual, and Jennifer's French is passable.
+The girls are fully bilingual and I can hold a conversation in French.

 This project could involve children.
 For more information see our guidelines and tips here.